vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 </figure>

-We take the DPR implementation which is a set of python scripts and convert the DPR models to Vespa.ai for serving:
+We take the DPR implementation which is a set of python scripts and convert the DPR models to Vespa.ai for serving and achieving the same or better accuracy as reported in the DPR paper.

 * We index text passages from the English version of the Wikipedia along with their embedding representation produced by the DPR document encoder in a Vespa.ai instance.
 Representing DPR on Vespa.ai also allow researchers to experiment with different retrieval strategies.